DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_ramp.md

 ## Questions

 - Run a decouple FI and ML case for the NACA0012 airfoil with SA model as the baseline and k-omega SST model as the reference.
-- The tutorial is only for incompressible case, can you run the FIML for a supersonic NACA0012 airfoil?

 {% include links.html %}